TheIoTLearningInitiative/internetofthings101/documentation/GettingStarted.md

 [Intel® Edison Board Software Downloads](https://software.intel.com/en-us/iot/hardware/edison/downloads)

-Download the latest Yocto Image, unzip its content, go from a the terminal to the directory where the content has been unzipped and flash the image
+At your Windows Development Workstation, download the latest Yocto Image, unzip its content, go from a the terminal to the directory where the content has been unzipped and flash the image

     C:\Users\aarcemor\Downloads\edison-image-ww25.5-15>flashall.bat